trason-trail-races/oer/raceinfo.md

 ### Cutoff

-As much as we want all runners to finish we will be have two course cutoffs:
+As much as we want all runners to finish there will be two course cutoffs:

 <ol>
 	<li>3:30p Rucky Chucky: Mile 35 for the 100k and 50m, mile 16 for the 50k</li>